umn-cris/hfplayer/README.md

 Setup
 ========
-Setup involves regural Linux make procedure. libaio library is required for builing the tool.
+Setup involves regural Linux make procedure. libaio-dev and libboost-graph-dev library packages is required for builing the tool in addition to regular build essentials.

 Run